-And I mean, it literally, it lit this whole discussion about [it] and I’m finally saying, “Guys, it’s not about how I’m asking you to get it done.
-I’m tellin’ ya, you’re not doing your fair share if you’re taking the last item out of the box and leaving it in the pantry.”
-“Nope, there you go.
-You’re getting’ angry again.”
-I go, “You guys, you’re not hearing me.”
+Jim: … and if you’ve taken the last item out of the box, throw the box away,” and I mean it literally… it lit this whole discussion about… and I- I’m finally saying, “Guys, it’s not about how I’m asking you to get it done.
+I’m tellin’ ya you’re not doing your fair share if you’re takin’ the last item out of the box and leaving it in the pantry.”
+“Nope.
+There you go.
+You’re getting angry again.”

-John: And oh, by the way, you could’ve already done it-
+Milan: And, “Oh, by the way, you could have already done it-

-Jim: It turned into this big debate.
+Jim: It turned into this big debate!
 I’m going, “Just throw the box away.”
-And Troy particularly, he really wanted to go with me on this and fight me on it.
+And Troy particularly was just really… He really wanted to go with me on this and fight me on it.